groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/esign/pdf.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Document Electronic Signatures"
+  title: "Document electronic signatures"
   description: "Our e-signing API streamlines business processes.
 Sign, search, update, delete, and verify various signatures programmatically."
   image: "/img/signature/features_esign.webp" # 500x500 px
   image_description: "e-Signatures"
   features:
     # feature loop
-    - title: "e-Sign Office Documents"
+    - title: "e-Sign office documents"
       content: "Easily place electronic signatures in any position on any page of a document.
 Enhance document content with text, images, barcodes, metadata, or digital certificates."

     # feature loop
-    - title: "Signature Management"
+    - title: "Signature management"
       content: "After signing, documents can be processed further.
 Retrieve a list of all signatures present, modify them, or delete them as needed."

     # feature loop
-    - title: "Advanced Content Control"
+    - title: "Advanced content control"
       content: "Secure business documents against unauthorized changes with corporate digital certificates.
 Add or extract hidden metadata entries available in all document types."

   code_samples:
     # code sample loop
-    - title: "How to Add an Image Signature to a Document"
+    - title: "How to add an image signature to a document"
       content: |
         This example demonstrates how to place an image signature on a specific page of a document.
         {{< landing/code title="Java">}}